Thursday, 8 July 2004

 But the inclusion of USA citizens of Pakistani ancestry seems to have raised barely a ripple of protest. "'Unfortunately, people of Pakistani, Indian, and Arab origin have been going through this scrutiny anyway,' CAIR [Council on American-Islamic Relations] [Los Angeles] chapter executive director told India-West ."

 What does this mean?
-It means my mother, a Quaker and peace activist who leads workshops in nonviolent conflict resolution for inmates in maximum-security prisons and who was born to expatriate American-citizen parents (my grandfather taught English at Forman College in Lahore, now part of Punjab University) in what was then British India and is now Pakistan, is now officially a terrorist suspect in the eyes of her government.
+It means my mother, a Quaker and peace activist who leads workshops in nonviolent conflict resolution for inmates in maximum-security prisons and who was born to expatriate American-citizen parents (my maternal grandfather taught English at Forman College in Lahore, now part of Punjab University) in what was then British India and is now Pakistan, is now officially a terrorist suspect in the eyes of her government.

 How does it feel, after 70 years, suddenly to become a second-class citizen?
 "I guess we'll all have to say we're from Pakistan now," she said when I told her.
 "Maybe I should wear a salwar kameez the next time I go through U.S. customs."